Keeping your glasswasher clean is imperative to good health and safety and ensuring proper beer taste and presentation.

-Any type of protein, alcohol, sugar or fat is the perfect source of food for bacteria growth.
-These are common introduced to your glasswashers when glasses are not appropriately emptied or pre-washed.
-Beer are exceptionally high in protein.
+Any protein, alcohol, sugar or fat is the perfect source of food for bacteria growth.
+These are commonly introduced to your glasswashers when glasses are not appropriately emptied or pre-washed.
+Beer is exceptionally high in protein.
 Fruit juices, soft drinks and cocktails are also extremely high in sugar.
 Tea and coffee cups are also a significant factor, as these usually contain dairy fats.

 Recommendations for Prevention

 Simple changes in operation and practice can, therefore, prevent the pink slime from developing in the first place:

 Glass trays should be loaded separately and then loaded into the glasswasher together.
 Never load glass trays with the machine door open.

 2. Keep the door open at the end of the day.